 This salad has quickly become a favorite of mine.
 It’s a go-to when I have to bring a salad somewhere.
 Other than a little slicing and dicing, it’s not hard to make.
 It shouldn’t take you much more than fifteen minutes.

-I love that it can be made ahead, too.
+Another plus is that it can be made ahead.
 The cucumbers, tomatoes, red peppers and beans marinate in the dressing and it actually gets better with time.